 Safe storage of firearms in the home can help prevent injuries and deaths that involve a firearm.
 According to the 2018 Behavioral Risk Factor Surveillance Survey, 43% of all Vermont households store firearms in or around their home.
 Research shows that the presence of guns in the home increases the risk of dying by suicide.
 During a suicidal or mental health crisis, you have options for temporarily storing potentially dangerous things, like firearms or medicines.

-- firearm injuries are most often accidental (62%).
-The remaining firearm injuries are intentional self-harm (25%) or assault (11%).
+- firearm injuries are most often accidental (61%).
+The remaining firearm injuries are homicide or assault (16%) or intentional self-harm (13%).

 Talk with your children about gun safety.
 Be sure that they know to stay away from guns in a friend’s home or elsewhere, and to tell you if they see or find a gun.